personal-cloud/pc-web/index.md

 Cloud computing has reached such an inflection point.
 The constraints that once required centrally owned services to operate at Internet-scale have been overcome.

+The next step is distributed ownership over Internet services and their data.

 **Welcome to the era of the Personal Cloud.**

 #